cortexproject/cortex/docs/configuration/arguments.md

    The timeout for the etcd connection.
 - `etcd.max-retries`
    The maximum number of retries to do for failed ops.
+- `etcd.tls-enabled`
+   Enable TLS.
-- `etcd.cert-file`
+- `etcd.tls-cert-file`
-   The etcd cert file directory location.
+   The TLS certificate file path.
-- `etcd.key-file`
+- `etcd.tls-key-file`
-   The etcd key file directory location.
+   The TLS private key file path.
-- `etcd.client-ca-file`
+- `etcd.tls-client-ca-file`
-   The etcd trusted ca file directory location.
+   The trusted CA file path.
+- `etcd.tls-insecure-skip-verify`
+   Skip validating server certificate.

 #### memberlist